 1. Create your own stickers

-Everyone loves stickers!
-Using this handy guide, you can get crafty and learn how to make your own stickers (opens in new tab) using materials at home.
+Everyone loves stickers - Learn how to make your own stickers using materials at home.
 It's a super easy activity and kids will be wowed as they turn their very own drawings into stickers to cover their bedroom and bits with.

 2. Go for a bike ride